ngonhi/ActiveLearning_ObjectDetection/README.md

 ## Overview
 Using prediction results, selecting images that are most informative.
 These images tend to have inconsistent confidence score among different classes.

-Four methods are supported in this program:
+Four methods are supported in this program: (the first two methods are visually better)
 * Max Entropy (single model)
 * Sum Entropy (single model)
 * Mutual Information (multi models)